FDA's Youth Tobacco Prevention Plan

 Taking action against 1,300+ retailers and 5 major manufacturers for their roles perpetuating youth access.

-Taking action against retailers for selling tobacco products to minors.
+Taking action against retailers for selling tobacco products to underage purchasers.

 Finalizing policy prioritizing enforcement against certain unauthorized flavored cartridge-based e-cigarettes that appeal to children